ionic-team/stencil-site/src/docs/components/properties.md

 <todo-list-item is-complete="false" thing-to-do="Read Attribute Naming Section of Stencil Docs"></my-cmp>
 ```

-Notice that the `myHttpService` type is not a primitive (e.g. not a `number`, `boolean`, or `string`).
+Notice that the `httpService` type is not a primitive (e.g. not a `number`, `boolean`, or `string`).
 Since DOM
-attributes can only be strings, it does not make sense to have an associated DOM attribute called "my-http-service".
+attributes can only be strings, it does not make sense to have an associated DOM attribute called `"http-service"`.
+Stencil will not attempt to serialize object-like strings written in HTML into a JavaScript object.
+See [Object Props](properties#object-props) for guidance as to how to configure `httpService`.

 At the same time, the `isComplete` & `thingToDo` properties follow 'camelCase' naming, but attributes are
 case-insensitive, so the attribute names will be `is-complete` & `thing-to-do` by default.